 My Experience with Vitamin C: I take it while in Thailand.
 However, I’m not consistent with it.
 I used to take the synthetic (cheap) vitamin C, but I didn’t feel any benefits when I took it or when I stopped taking it.
 However, I’ve now replaced the synthetic with wholefood-derived Vitamin C and I do notice I rarely get sick.
 So I recommend it, especially for athletes now.

-Best Vitamin C to Buy
+Best Vitamin C

 You won’t likely need Vitamin C if you have a diet that includes plenty of Vitamin C (you drink a lot of OJ, for example or eat a lot of fruits…or you like hot peppers!).